federicomariamassari/federicomariamassari/README.md

 I'm a software developer with a keen interest in autonomous systems and robotics.

-- 🔭 I’m currently working on LiDAR data.
+- 🔭 I’m currently working on LiDAR obstacle detection using Point Cloud Library.
 - 🌱 I’m currently learning sensor fusion.

 <!--